-Also, it will be interesting to see the extent to which the detailed chronology of the upper Knife-Heart region of the Middle Missouri subarea can be applied in areas to the north.
+To what extent may the detailed chronology of the upper Knife-Heart region of the Middle Missouri subarea can be applied in areas to the north?
 At times when Missouri River Villagers held sway over vast territories, the Knife-Heart chronology may be of great utility for dating Village components in the SU.
 For the most part, components in the SU may present a blend of cultural elements derived from the Villagers and Woodland peoples to the north.
-Thus Des Lacs-Souris prehistory should profit from the development of its own chronology.
-In southeastern Saskatchewan, archeologists have done chronological modeling by application of the Northwestern Plains model of Early, Middle, and Late Prehistoric periods, and supplementing with many of the named complexes identified in the North Dakota statewide model (e.g., Finnigan 1988b).
+Thus, Des Lacs-Souris prehistory should profit from the development of its own chronology.
+In southeastern Saskatchewan, archaeologists have done chronological modeling by application of the Northwestern Plains model of Early, Middle, and Late Prehistoric periods, and supplementing with many of the named complexes identified in the North Dakota statewide model (e.g., Finnigan 1988b).
 A priority is to excavate and radiocarbon date intact Plains Village components.
 Such deposits have rarely been documented along the Souris, but one was identified at 32RV429 by Floodman and Friedman (1986:551) where the Plains Village cultural zone lies between earlier and later cultural zones.
 It is Johnson's appraisal that ceramics from 32RV429 bear close similarities to Extended Middle Missouri wares, with one specimen specifically classifiable as Fort Yates ware (1985:240).

-Discoveries of ceramics with attributes similar to Extended Middle Missouri Fort Yates ware and Riggs ware suggest the possibility of early Plains Village occupations in the SRSU (Floodman and Friedman 1986; Whitehurst et al. 1989) as well as in more northerly portions of the Souris basin (e.g., Finnigan 1986:26).
+Discoveries of ceramics with attributes like Extended Middle Missouri Fort Yates ware and Riggs ware suggest the possibility of early Plains Village occupations in the SU (Floodman and Friedman 1986; Whitehurst et al. 1989) as well as in more northerly portions of the Souris basin (e.g., Finnigan 1986:26).
 Plains Villagers undoubtedly crossed expanses of the Des Lacs-Souris basin while hunting, gathering, and trading.
-Temporary hunting camps and other briefly occupied types of settlements ought to be common in the basin.
+Temporary hunting camps and other briefly occupied types of settlements ought to be common in the basin (e.g., Hecker 1937-1950).
 The actual range of Plains Village site types needs to be defined.
-Are the petroforms and rock-lined depressions of the southern Souris attributable to Plains Village cultures as they are in the upper James River valley (cf. Finnigan 1986:146 vis Wheeler 1963)?
+Are the petroforms and rock-lined depressions of the southern Souris attributable to Plains Village cultures as they are in the upper James River valley (cf. Finnigan 1986:146 vis à vis Wheeler 1963)?

 Some seasonal movements of bison from the aspen parklands southward into the plains grasslands may have attracted Plains Villagers to sometimes exploit the resources of the SU on a seasonal basis.
 DhMs-12 in the Souris basin of southeastern Saskatchewan is a bison kill and processing site with check stamped "Middle Missouri influenced" pottery (Finnigan and Klimko 1987:186-189).
-Very high densities of potsherds, stone tools, flaking debris, and fire-cracked rock (FCR) in addition to bone fragments reflect intensive use of the site by a Plains Village or Plains Village "influenced" group.
-It will take more work to determine if the site occupants were locals or visitors.
+Very high densities of potsherds, stone tools, flaking debris, and fire-cracked rock in addition to bone fragments reflect intensive use of the site by a Plains Village or Plains Village "influenced" group.
 Are there any distinguishing features of Plains Village subsistence resource procurement or processing activity areas in the Souris basin?

 Prior to Euro-American contact, Plains Village groups employed a broad range of technologies to produce tools, implements, facilities, and structures.
 Stone, ceramic, bone, and shell materials, among others, served to fashion the material culture of the lifeway (cf. Gilman and Schneider 1987).
-There is an abundance of comparative data concerning Plains Village technologies from archeological, ethnohistoric, and ethnographic studies of Missouri Valley Villagers.
+There is an abundance of comparative data concerning Plains Village technologies from archaeological, ethnohistoric, and ethnographic studies of Missouri Valley Villagers.
 Were there any technological resources in the Souris basin that were of particular importance to Missouri Valley-based Villagers?